trisha-reddy09/studio/README.md

-# WAYN: We Are Your Neighbours
+# WAYN: Where are you now

 This is a community-based carpooling application built with Next.js, React, Tailwind CSS, and Genkit for AI-powered features.